CNS-OIST/MultiCompMesher/README.md

-This program reads a list of watertight boundary surface meshes, and a sign file descripting the spatial relationship between each desired component and the boundary meshes, then generates a tetrahedral mesh with each component labelled separately according to the boundaries and the component signs.
+This program reads a list of watertight boundary surface meshes, and a sign file describing the spatial relationship between each desired component and the boundary meshes, then generates a tetrahedral mesh with each component labelled separately according to the boundaries and the component signs.

+This program can not generate tetrahedral mesh from `.swc` morphology data commonly acquired from Light Microscopic (LM) imaging.
+For this purpose please visit [https://github.com/CNS-OIST/SWCMesher](https://github.com/CNS-OIST/SWCMesher).

 # Prerequisite
 * git